es-joy/jsdoc-eslint-parser/README.md

 Note that the AST produced is described in the [jsdoccomment](https://github.com/es-joy/jsdoccomment) project.
-Additionally, this parser adds `jsdocBlocks` (corresponding to `comments`), along with a `commentsIndex` integer proprerty to reflect the index to which this JSDoc block corresponds with the `comments` array.
+Additionally, this parser adds to `Program` nodes, a `jsdocBlocks` property (corresponding to `comments`), along with a `commentsIndex` integer proprerty to reflect the index to which this JSDoc block corresponds with the `comments` array.

 ## Installation